-Prerequisite: 101, 102, 201, 202; or consent Tuition is waived, classes are held at UH Mānoa.
+Co-requisite: AS 101 and AS 201; or consent Tuition is waived, classes are held at UH Mānoa.
 For more information, call AFROTC at 956-7734/7762.
-Laboratory course on the basic skills of leadership and followership.
-Lab includes application of leadership/ followership skills, various field trips to military installations, group projects, and physical training.
+Laboratory on the basic skills of leadership and followership.
+Lab includes application of leadership/followership skills, various field trips to military installations, group projects, and physical training.
 Repeatable one time.
-A-F only.
-(2 hrs. lab. per week and two 1 hr. sessions of Physical Training, total 4 hrs. per week)
+CR/NC only.
+(Fall only)